elo7/Nayau/README.md

 *A production/debug logger for you Swift Project*

 ## Requirements
-- iOS 12.0+
+- iOS 11.0+
 - Swift 5.0
 - Xcode 8.0+

 ## Instalation
-Embedded frameworks require a minimum deployment target of iOS 8 or OS X Mavericks (10.9).
+Embedded frameworks require a minimum deployment target of iOS 11.

 ### Carthage
 ```